nditech/tech-staticsite-cicd/README.md

 ## Intro

 This is a demonstration of NDI Tech's CI/CD implementation for generated static websites.
 This website is built with [Hugo](https://gohugo.io/).
 The deployment of the website is automated by [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
-The AWS infrastructure is provisioned by a [terraform](https://www.terraform.io/) template.
+The AWS infrastructure is provisioned by a [terraform](https://www.terraform.io/) or an AWS [CloudFormation](https://aws.amazon.com/cloudformation/) template.
 You can use any other framework to build your website (React, Angular, etc.) and other infrastructure-as-code template (like AWS CloudFormation) to provision your infrastructure.

 The benefit of using a framework like Hugo is your team can quickly create a static website with plenty of themes to choose from.